 By Kyoko Scanlon, forest pathologist, Fitchburg.
 Kyoko.Scanlon@wisconsin.gov; 608-235-7532

 Although beech leaf disease (BLD) has not been found in Wisconsin, forest owners and managers should keep an eye out for it on American (Fagus grandifolia) and, to a lesser extent, European (Fagus sylvatica) beech trees.
-Beech leaf disease is becoming a serious issue in parts of Ohio, West Virginia, Pennsylvania, New York and Ontario.
+Beech leaf disease is becoming a serious issue in parts of Ohio, Pennsylvania, New York and Ontario.
 Its cause is not yet known.

 Look for the appearance of striping or banding on several leaves of an otherwise healthy-looking tree.
 Striping, the result of darkening between leaf veins, is most apparent from below when looking up into the canopy.
 The darkened leaf area is raised and slightly thicker than the rest of the leaf tissue.
 As BLD progresses, lighter, chlorotic striping may also occur.
 Striping is present in the spring when trees first leaf-out.
 Very little premature leaf drop has been seen.

 In later stages of BLD, heavily shriveled, discolored, and deformed leaves can be seen clustered near branch tips, and there will be reduced leaf and bud production.
 Most buds will be small and only weakly attached to twigs.
 Mortality may occur, mainly in saplings.

 In sapling-sized trees, the progression from a few striped leaves to severe decline may only take one to two years.
 In larger trees, the progression of BLD is usually slower, moving from lower branches upwards.
 Heavily affected trees may still retain some healthy-appearing foliage and branches.